 What happens if 2 moms are in labor at the same time?

-Kelly works closely with DONA Certified Doula Danielle Randell.
-Danielle is a fantastic doula and in many respects Kelly and her have similar styles and approaches to supporting mamas.
-In the rare and off chance that 2 moms are in labor at the same time, Danielle and Kelly will back each other up ensuring that their clients are have the best support and care.
+Kelly, Maddison and Danielle, all DONA Certified Doulas, work closely support each other.
+They all have similar styles and approaches to supporting mamas.
+In the rare and off chance that 2 moms are in labor at the same time, they will back each other up ensuring that their clients have the best support and care.